Equivariant Coarse (Co-)Homology Theories: From topological to coarse (co-)homology theories

-As an example, the central Theorem 5.7 of \cite{EngelWulff} says that the hypothesis is satisfied in the non-equivariant case for the combing compactification of a proper metric space equipped with an expanding and coherent combing.
+As an example, the central Theorem~5.7 of~\cite{EngelWulff} says that the hypothesis is satisfied in the non-equivariant case for the combing compactification of a proper metric space equipped with an expanding and coherent combing.

-Note that the Lemma is, as it stands, probably not very useful in the case of an infinite $\Gamma$: The contraction point has the infinite stabilizer $\Gamma$ and must therefore lie in the corona $\partial X$, because the $\Gamma$-action on $X$ itself is proper.
-But a corona which contains a point with stabilizer $\Gamma$ clearly destroys a lot of the coarse geometric information contained in the group action.

-Not all hope is lost, however, because sometimes it might well be possible to prove vanishing of reduced \mbox{(co-)}homology of $\overline{\cP(X')}$ by other means.
-For example, in the proof of \cite[Theorem 14]{EmeMeyEquivariantCoassembly} a related result was used for which it was sufficient that a compactification is only equivariantly contractible with respect to all compact subgroups of the (in this case locally compact) group $\Gamma$.

-Let us close this section by mentioning the following relation between reduced and unreduced co-assembly.
-If $\Gamma$ is finite, $X$ a countably generated isocoarse $\Gamma$-space of bornologically bounded goemetry and $K\subset X$ is bounded and $\Gamma$-invariant, then we define the countably generated isocoarse $\Gamma$-space $X^\to\coloneqq X\cup_KK\times\N$ of bornologically bounded geometry by equipping it with the obvious coarse structure (cf.\ the end of \Cref{sec:sHigCor}).
-Then reduced transgression for $X^\to$ is equivalent to relative transgression of the pair $(X^\to,K\times\N)$ and to unreduced transgression for $X$.
+Let us close this section by mentioning the following relation between reduced and unreduced co-assembly.\footnote{Compare to the end of Section~\ref{sec:sHigCor}.} If $X$ is a countably generated proper isocoarse $\Gamma$-space of bornologically bounded geometry and $K\subset X$ is a subspace whose intersection with each coarse component of $X$ is bounded, then we define the countably generated isocoarse $\Gamma$-space $X^\to\coloneqq X\cup_KK\times\N$ of bornologically bounded geometry by equipping it with the obvious coarse structure.
+Then reduced transgression for $X^\to$ canonically identifies with relative transgression of the pair $(X^\to,K\times\N)$ and with unreduced transgression for~$X$.